cse-labs/kubernetes-in-codespaces/README.md

 > Fluent Bit is set to forward logs to stdout for debugging
 >
-> Fluent Bit can be configured to forward to different services including Azure Log Analytics
+> Fluent Bit can be configured to forward to different services including Grafana or Azure Log Analytics

 - Start `k9s` from the Codespace terminal
 - Press `0` to show all `namespaces`
-- Select `fluentbit` and press `enter`
+- Select `fluentbit` pod and press `enter`
 - Press `enter` again to see the logs
 - Press `s` to Toggle AutoScroll
 - Press `w` to Toggle Wrap
-- Review logs that will be sent to Log Analytics when configured
+- Review logs that will be sent to Grafana when configured
-  - See `deploy/loganalytics` for directions

 ## How Codespaces is built